spring-media/1up-github-actions/README.md

-# AWS ECS Gradle Build Steps
+# Nodejs AWS SAM Build Steps
-> spring-media/1up-github-actions@build-ecs-gradle
+> spring-media/1up-github-actions@build-nodejs-lambda

-Composite GitHub Action used as a shared build by 1up-team for Java/Gradle projects deployed to AWS ECS
+Composite GitHub Action used as a shared build by 1up-team for nodejs projects deployed as AWS SAM Lambdas

 ### Steps Summary
 - setup
-- Gradle build
-- Docker build and Push
+- nodejs/sam build
-- Sonar analysis when `sonar-token` is passed
-- STG deploy (if parameter passed)
 - on master
-    - deploy Docker image
-    - AWS ECS release
+    - deploy to AWS Lambda
-    - terraform changes are applied (if any)
     - status report